-Our education serves to make pupils develop critical attitudes towards society and train them to be proactive citizens for today's society.
+At Karel de Grote, we develop into active and critical citizens of society, together.
 Our population is multicultural.
-We see this as a richness.
+We view this as a richness.
 Pupils are introduced to diverse nationalities and cultures and learn to treat each other respectfully.

 Working method Social results